What is Shumai?

 - ½ tsp oyster sauce

 - 1 tsp sake

 - 30 g finely chopped green onion(s) white part

 - 60 g finely diced boiled bamboo shoots finely diced

 - 2 tbsp potato starch

-- 5g fresh ginger grated (or ginger paste for convenience)
+- 5 g fresh grated ginger or ginger paste

 - 30 square shumai/wonton wrappers

 - soy sauce for dipping